 The Amazon in the Community programme supports communities across the UK.
-Our goal is to help children and young people succeed in today’s digital world by creating a positive learning environment; developing essential skills in literacy and science, technology, engineering and maths (STEM); and helping them find and develop a skilled career.
+Our goal is to help children and young people reach their potential by creating a positive learning environment; developing essential skills in literacy and science, technology, engineering and maths (STEM); and helping them find and develop a skilled career.

 By giving less advantaged children and young people support, we want to play a role in improving their development, educational attainment and career prospects, ultimately helping them to lead better lives.
 As our world is becoming ever-more powered by digital technology, we want to ensure that the next generation has the right skills, capabilities and career opportunities to prosper.